General Information |

 What if I don't have internet access to attend a Zoom court hearing?

-The Kane County Law Library & Self Help Legal Center has five Zoom access terminals available for the public to use to attend court hearings.
-You may also check with your local public library to see if they have hotspots to lend or a computer you may use.
+The Kane County Law Library & Self Help Legal Center has 10 Zoom access points available for the public to use to attend court hearings.
+They also have open wi-fi so you may access internet from your own device.
+You may also check with your local public library (list of local public libraries) to see if they have hotspots to lend or a computer you may use.
 A friend or family member may also allow you to use their internet connected device to attend a Zoom court hearing.

 Can my landlord evict me?
 What if I live in federally subsidized housing?

-NO. Eviction proceedings can not be started or enforced until June 27, 2020, unless you pose a direct threat to the health and safety of other tenants, an immediate and severe risk to property, or a violation of any applicable building code, health ordinance, or similar regulation.
-Executive Orders 20-33 and 20-39
+NO. Eviction proceedings can not be started or enforced until after October 17, 2020, unless you pose a direct threat to the health and safety of other tenants, an immediate and severe risk to property, or a violation of any applicable building code, health ordinance, or similar regulation.
+Executive Orders 20-30 and 20-55.

 NO. If you live in federally subsidized housing, landlords may not start evictions until July 25, 2020.
 They are required to give you a 30-day notice of termination of tenancy, which means that the eviction case cannot be filed until August 24, 2020 at the earliest.
-M.R.
-30370 5/22/2020
+Illinois Supreme Court M.R.
+30370 (5/22/2020)

 Do I still have to pay rent or my mortgage?